What do CBD and your endocannabinoid system have in common?

 A lot, as it turns out.
 Until recently you probably never used words like endocannabinoid, cannabinoid, phytocannabinoid, or homeostasis in casual conversation.

 All of that is changing, especially with the rise in popularity of CBD (cannabidiol) and the discovery of the endocannabinoid system (ECS).
-In short, cannabinoids like CBD can help support your ECS.
+In short, cannabinoids like CBD may help support your ECS.

 The Endocannabinoid System (ECS)